Sigmmma/c20/src/content/general/tools/excession/readme.md

 * Errors now logged when there are missing map files for the scenarios defined.
 The MCC UI will also ignore such invalid content.
 * Fixed custom campaign mission names not showing after mission number.
 * Fixed a crash and "save all failed" errors when saving background videos.
+* Fixed crash when exporting Map Info BLF when map title is 32 characters or longer.